karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 ---------------------------------------------------------------------------------------------------------
 Startup Probe:
 ---------------------------------------------------------------------------------------------------------
+For applications that have a longer initialization time or complex startup procedures.
 It is used to indicate if the application inside the Container has started.
 If a startup probe is provided, all other probes are disabled.
 In the given example, if the request fails, it will restart the container.
 Once the startup probe has succeeded once, the liveness probe takes over to provide a fast response to container deadlocks.
 If not provided the default state is Success.

 -------------------------
 ```